 - You have other risk factors

 Does aspirin prevent cancer?

 Aspirin can help prevent different kinds of cancer.
 We know it prevents colorectal cancer in both men and women.
 It may help prevent other cancers, too.
 Ask your doctor if low-dose aspirin once a day can help protect you against heart attack, stroke and cancer.

-- You take pain medicines called “NSAIDs,” such as ibuprofen (Advil®) or naproxen (Aleve®).
+- Take pain medicines called “NSAIDs,” such as ibuprofen (Advil®) or naproxen (Aleve®)

-- You take other blood thinner medicines, such as warfarin or Plavix®.
+- Take other blood thinner medicines, such as warfarin or Plavix®